 Toward the conclusion of His Kind of Woman (1951), Robert Mitchum as Dan Milner lets Raymond Burr as Nick Ferraro have it, only this time the actual impact is displayed as he’s shot, perhaps a motion picture's first use of a "squib" to signify a bullet hit... another significant display of deadly cause and effect unseen in movies of that time period.

-It seems typical that in most films from this period, whereby the killer or killers escape the "long arm of the law," the perpetrators are left to be punished by a final act of God such as a car crash i.e. The Postman Always Rings Twice (1946), and The File on Thelma Jordan (1950).
+It seems typical that in most films from this period, whereby the killer or killers escape the "long arm of the law", the perpetrators are left to be punished by a final act of God or fate such as a car crash, i.e. The Postman Always Rings Twice (1946), and The File on Thelma Jordan (1950).
 Dramatically speaking this is a disingenuous way to end a story.
 Punishment being the norm, however, does make the exceptions all the more unexpectedly refreshing to behold.

 In the released version of Alfred Hitchcock's Vertigo (1958), there's the integral character Gavin Elster played by Tom Helmore who, by the story's conclusion, most viewers probably forgot about.
 In an ingeniously devised plan, Elster has murdered his wife and convinced the authorities her death was a suicide.
 At the end, as far as we know, he has traveled to Europe unsuspected, let alone unapprehended, for his dastardly crime.